Partitioning Drives Architectural Considerations

 By Ann Steffora-Mutschler, Semiconductor Engineering

-Semiconductor Engineering sat down to explore partitioning with Raymond Nijssen, vice president of system engineering at Achronix; Andy Ladd, CEO at Baum; Dave Kelf, chief marketing officer at Breker; Rod Metcalfe, product management group director in the Digital & Signoff Group at Cadence; Mark Olen, product marketing group manager at Mentor, a Siemens Business; Tom Anderson, technical marketing consultant at OneSpin; and Drew Wingard, CTO at Sonics.
+Semiconductor Engineering sat down to explore these issues with Raymond Nijssen, vice president of system engineering at Achronix; Andy Ladd, CEO at Baum; Dave Kelf, chief marketing officer at Breker; Rod Metcalfe, product management group director in the Digital & Signoff Group at Cadence; Mark Olen, product marketing group manager at Mentor, A Siemens Business; Tom Anderson, technical marketing consultant at OneSpin; and Drew Wingard, CTO at Sonics.
 What follows are excerpts of that discussion.